 Last week we deep dived into Mobile DevOps and defined some terms used within DevOps practices when it comes to mobile app testing.
-In this blog, we’ll take a look at the most important goals as well as attributes contributing the effective mobile DevOps strategy and its creation.
-The goals and metrics naturally varies across companies and are very different for many organizations, but in general there are four characteristics that by maximized can deliver the best outcome for Mobile DevOps approach and yield as a significantly improved results in your mobile app quality.
+In this blog, we’ll take a look at the most important goals as well as attributes contributing to the effective mobile DevOps strategy and its creation.
+The goals and metrics naturally vary across companies and are very different for many organizations, but in general there are four characteristics that by maximized can deliver the best outcome for Mobile DevOps approach and yield as significantly improved results in your mobile app quality.

 “The highest priority is to satisfy the customer through early and continuous delivery of valuable software.” — Agile Manifesto – Principle #1

 There are four main goals for Mobile DevOps adopters that should be strived to be gained.
 At the same time, these goals are the cornerstones in the creation of Mobile DevOps strategy and a culture that helps to achieve the expected quality and faster turnaround to market.
 Download our free ebook to adopt DevOps approach to reach your strategic goals.

 Maximize the Delivered Value

 The trend – and perhaps motivation towards DevOps adoption has been in a more efficient way to get things done.
 This is typically seen as cost savings and enabling people to get things done faster (and more efficiently).
 Today, for large enterprises, the DevOps, mobility and mobile apps used by its employees are the value drivers as they boost productivity, make the daily-work more efficient and drive the business value.

 For many enterprises maximizing the value from investments in technology has changed the way they spend money on services.
 As proposed in the article, spending smart but quickly to deliver results is yet more efficient than just keep spending big and not measure return-on-investment.